 SYNONYMS: enterprise, company, concern, establishment, firm, venture, trade, organization, pursuit, affair, interest, outfit.

-ETYMOLOGY: The term business comes from the ol English bisignes meaning anxiety, care, concern, or preoccupation, whose adjectival form bisig means anxious, careful, concerned, or preoccupied.
-From there it came to assume the meaning of being occupied and engaged, and therefore diligent and industrious, and hence “busy.”
+ETYMOLOGY: The term business comes from the old English bisignes meaning anxiety, care, concern, or preoccupation.
+Likewise, the adjectival form bisig means anxious, careful, concerned, or preoccupied.
+From here the term came to mean being occupied and engaged, and therefore diligent and industrious, and hence “busy.”
 The opposite of business is therefore leisure or lack of employment.
-Business therefore came to mean a person’s occupation or work, what they do for a living.
+Business therefore came to denote a person’s occupation or work, what they do for a living.
 By the 18th century, business assumed its present meaning as a commercial enterprise.

 It’s interesting that the term business originates from the idea of anxiety.
-To this day we speak of “business concerns,” and the term concern is a synonym for anxiety.
-Businesses require diligent care for their success and thus always seem to entail anxiety.
+To this day we speak of “business concerns,” and the word “concern” is a synonym for anxiety.
+Businesses require diligent care for their success and thus always seem to involve anxiety.
 Perhaps that’s why Aristotle counseled that a life of leisure is preferable to a life of business.
-Perhaps that’s also why Jesus spoke of rich people (presumably business persons) having a hard time getting into heaven, being tied to much to the concerns of this life.
+Perhaps that’s also why Jesus spoke of rich people (presumably business persons) having a hard time getting into heaven, being tied too much to the concerns of this life.